citp/privacy-policy-historical/b/be/beb/bebrainfit.com.md

 So, here are some thoughts to consider:

 Though we always provide our most honest and accurate assessment, much of the information we provide is readily verifiable.
-If you have doubts about our reporting, we suggest you do your own due diligence.
+We suggest that you always do your own due diligence.

 In the process of evaluating a product, it is necessary for us to give you our subjective judgment.
 With our extensive product research experience and our background in this field, we believe we are qualified to make a considered judgment about any of the products on this website.
 That said, predicting the satisfaction of potential customers is impossible.
 There are simply too many unknowns.

-We always provide links to the product maker’s website to make available to you additional information that may be impractical or inadvisable to have on our website.
+We always provide links to the product maker’s website to make available to you additional information that is not on our website.
 This information may include customer testimonials, certain product details, sales information, free newsletters and even samples.
 Once again, we encourage you to add your research to ours and make the best decision FOR YOU.

 We, the owners of this website, ARE compensated for your purchase of SOME of the products mentioned on this website ONLY if the following steps are taken.
 If you click a link on our website that takes you to a page on a vendor’s website, and then you purchase a product there, we will be compensated in the form of a commission on the product IF we are an affiliate for that product.